 "But—haven't you seen him?
 He's a freaking blonde—"

-"I din' know you had dat' kind of prejudish, mate," Ron chimed in unhelpfully, chewing on yet another chicken wing.
+"I din' know you had dat' kind of prejudish mate," Ron chimed in unhelpfully, his mouth full of yet another chicken wing.

 "—and he's got grey eyes, for Merlin's sake!"